Morituri (1948 film): Plot

 As the end of the Second World War approaches and the Soviet Red Army is advancing, a group of concentration camp inmates is helped to escape by a Polish doctor.
 They hide in a wood where they meet other fugitives, who have been there for months, constantly in fear of being discovered.
 Out of fear of the German army patrols, they do not dare to leave the forest, even as the food supplies run low.
 The Polish doctor blows up a bridge, attracting the German troops' attention to the forest.
-The soldiers come perilously close to the hidden fugitives, but in the last moment have to retreat before the approaching Red Army units.
+The soldiers come perilously close to the hidden fugitives, but in the last moment have to retreat before the advance of Red Army units.